Although not a traditional Dominican recipe, Shrimp with Coconut and Ginger Sauce is inspired by the classic cuisine

 I’ll tell you about this scrumptious shrimp in coconut sauce in a second, but first a story.

-A few weeks back Aunt Ilana and I were invited by the Ministry of Culture to participate in an exchange with the public about traditional Dominican cooking.
+A few weeks ago Aunt Ilana and I were invited by the Ministry of Culture to participate in an exchange with the public about traditional Dominican cooking.
 It turned out to be a fantastic experience.

 Some of the people who attended were friends and readers of our sites.
-At the end of the conference I was able to speak one on one with a few of the people.
+At the end of the discussion I was able to speak one-on-one with a few of the people.
 One of the most interesting conversations was with Marnely from the blog Cooking with Books, it was about "Dominican fusion" cuisine and how to define it.

 Even before our sites switched formats and designs a few months ago, it wasn't rare for us to share recipes that although not part of the traditional Dominican repertoire, are inspired by our cuisine and in which we used ingredients that are easy to find in our country.
 In changing this new format I decided it was time to share more of these creations of ours.

 This is a dish that is inspired by the flavors and products of the beautiful Samana peninsula.
 One of the main characteristics of the cuisine from Samana is the use of coconut in several dishes.
 A visit to Samana will make it evident why this is a popular ingredient in its cuisine: there are many coconut groves that extend as far as the eye can see throughout the area.

 A couple of months ago Aunt Ilana, who used to spend a lot of time in Samana years ago, went back for a visit.
 After that she wrote an article about the "green" ginger plantations in Samana.
 It occurred to me that ginger, seafood and coconut go perfectly together; I have to say that this dish has become a new classic in our home.